Kalamazoo Bee Club Apiaries

 Click here for the Safety Waiver (PDF)

-For Apiary Days at the Club Apiary, we meet at the lower level of the parking garage on the Southeast side of the WMU College of Engineering Applied Science Campus.
+For Apiary Days at the BTR location, we meet at the lower level of the parking garage on the Southeast side of the WMU College of Engineering Applied Science Campus.
 See map below.
 You can click on the “directions” link to get specific directions from your location.

 For Apiary Days at the Kalamazoo Nature Center, we meet in the parking lot of the Delano Homestead, 555 W E Ave, Kalamazoo, MI 49009.
 You can click on the “directions” link in the map below to get specific directions from your location.